Kazunosekai/PROJECT-UDACITY/Data Scientist Capstone/Readme.md

-# Data Scientist Capstone : Indonesia Earthquake
+# Data Scientist Capstone : Indonesian Earthquake

 Indonesia is one of the countries where almost all of its land is in the "Ring of Fire". understanding and learning how earthquake disasters in Indonesia are very important for the Indonesian government to mitigate things that might hurt the people of Indonesia.

 We will create a machine learning model that can predict future earthquake events based on recorded data of previous earthquake events.
 This machine-learning model can be developed for other strategic purposes.

 ## Project Overview
-The dataset I'm using here is eartquake in an Indonesia from [Kaggle](https://www.kaggle.com/code/elmajoadriel/indonesia-earthquake-analysis-and-insight/data).
+The dataset I'm using here is eartquake in Indonesia from [Kaggle](https://www.kaggle.com/code/elmajoadriel/indonesia-earthquake-analysis-and-insight/data).
 The Machine Learning models used are:

 1. XGB Classifier
 2. K-Nearest Neighbors Classifier